 Both issues will have national impact.
 The High Court intends to rule sometime in June-July 2014.

 Federal Preemption: The feds have spent the last 18 years since Prop 215 passed telling everyone that the CSA trumps state MMJ programs, yet there is no case law that confirms that.
 Raich confirmed the feds trump on inter-state commerce, not medical marijuana.
 Pro-cannabis attorneys, drug 'reform' groups, law enforcement and government offices across the country have conceded that the feds trump and patients have no rights.
 The Patient and Caregiver Rights Litigation Project (PCRLP) believes differently.

 On Patient Rights: This will be the third time this issue has been brought to the CO Supreme Court by the PCRLP since the passage of HB10-1284 gutted Colorado's Constitutional patient/caregiver medical marijuana model passed in 2000.

-Implications: If the court rules patients have rights and federal law does not trump state MMJ rights (what the PCRLP is hoping for which would mean they would overturned the lower court rulings in Coats v Dish) then people who use medical marijuana:
+Implications: If the Colorado Supreme Court rules patients have rights and federal law does not trump state medical marijuana rights (what the PCRLP is hoping for which would mean they would overturned the lower court rulings in Coats v Dish) then people who use medical marijuana:

-If the court rules patients have rights but federal law preempts, than anything related to federal aid, federal housing, banking, student loans, organ transplants or cultivation/possession/use will still be at risk.
+If the court rules patients have rights but federal law preempts, then anything related to federal aid, federal housing, banking, student loans, organ transplants or cultivation/possession/use will still be at risk.

 In our opinion, the court will most likely not rule against patient rights and against federal preemptionwhich would mean the patients still have all risks above at a state level, but not at a federal level.